ajsal12aju/DevLink-Backend/src/note.md

 test the get post patch and delete need to test expolore routes and regex handling multiple route handles and next() res.send  play with code

+what is middlewere how to handle the routes and how that work behind